-As a high school football student-athlete, you need to be realistic and zone in on which college football programs are going to be the best fit for you.
-Of course, you may want to go to a SEC or top 5 major program.
+As a high school football student-athlete, you need to be realistic and zone in on which college football programs will be the best fit for you.
+Of course, you may want to attend an SEC or top 5 major programs.

 There is nothing wrong with setting goals and shooting for the stars.
-With that being said, it’s good to lay out all of your options and research which schools will give you the best opportunity to play college football.
+That said, it’s good to lay out all your options and research which schools will give you the best opportunity to play college football.

-You want to choose which university will be the right fit for you to attend your four years of school in order to obtain your degree and have success.
+You want to choose which university will be the right fit for you to attend your four years of school to obtain your degree and succeed.

 Final Tips To Get Recruited For Football

 Here are the top 10 tips to get recruited for football.
-We want to give you all of the correct advice and materials in order for you to reach the next level.
+We want to give you all the correct advice and materials to reach the next level.

-If you’re still wondering how to get offered a scholarship for football and you need more tips on how to maximize your chances of getting a college football scholarship, you can read some of our latest posts on the “Best Football Camps For Exposure – Get Recruited” and “Best Football Recruiting Tips For Parents & Athletes“.
+Suppose you’re still wondering how to get offered a scholarship for football, and you need more tips on maximizing your chances of getting a college football scholarship.
+In that case, you can read our latest posts on the “Best Football Camps For Exposure – Get Recruited” and “Best Football Recruiting Tips For Parents & Athletes.”